|

 Follett

-to Secretary CAB: Advising that "for the past fortnight we have been running
+to Secretary CAB: Advising that "for the past fortnight we

-every day except Sundays".
-Operating expenses have increased because the
+have been running every day except Sundays".
+Operating expenses

-Waco uses high octane fuel.
-Follett again requests that the subsidy be increased
+have increased because the Waco uses high octane fuel.
+Follett again

-from £750 to £1000 citing that the service has encouraged the establishment of
+that the service has encouraged the establishment of landing grounds

-landing grounds at Bega, Bermagui and Nowra.
+at Bega, Bermagui and Nowra.
 An aerodrome is also being constructed

 at the mouth of the Moruya River.
-Follett advises that Adastra are using 240 gallons
+Follett advises that Adastra are

-of fuel per week which contributes £360 per annum in petrol tax. |
+using 240 gallons of fuel per week which contributes £360 per annum

 NAA